Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 6. Closed/Lost

-Naturally, there will be some enterprise customers that end up not converting.
+There will be some enterprise customers that end up not converting.
 For whatever reason, they decide at the last minute that they aren’t ready or able to commit to a purchase.
 If that’s the case, they become lost for now.
-It is worth strategically following up on closed/lost prospects to see if their situation has changed.

 Setting up a real estate sales funnel is similar to a service or agency funnel in that both prioritize personal contact and relationship-building techniques.